myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/condaRecipe.rst

 .. important::

-   To target a specific gnuradio version plugin build, edit the .yaml file inside ``local_recipe`` or ``recipe`` directory.
+   To target a specific gnuradio version plugin build, edit the meta.yaml file inside ``recipe`` directory.
 Specify required version for all entries of gnuradio package.
 Example: ``gnuradio =3.10.10.0``.
 If gnuradio package version is not specified, plugin will be built for the newest gnuradio version.

-To use built gnuradio-limesuiteng plugin, package must be installed using the following command:
+To use built gnuradio-limesuiteng plugin, package must be installed using the conda install command as shown below.
+Specified path to package must be absolute.

 .. code-block:: bash

-   conda install <absolute_path>\package_name-version-build_number.conda
+   conda install <absolute_path>\gnuradio-limesuiteng-version-build_number.conda

 Check out :ref:`gnuradio-limesuiteng-example-ref` section for plugin demonstration.